 About Rep. Joel Kretz

-Joel is a lifelong Washingtonian who grew up on Mercer Island and now makes his home in Wauconda, in Okanogan County.
-He and his wife, Sara, live on their family ranch where they raise horses and cattle.
+Joel is a lifelong Washingtonian who grew up on Mercer Island and now makes his home in Wauconda, in Okanogan County where he raises horses and cattle.

 Joel attended Green River Community College and Olympic Community College before moving to Eastern Washington to live and work off the land.
 He has been involved with the Okanogan Farm Bureau, National Rifle Association and Coalition for Property Rights.